websemantics/pyrocms-theme/README.md

 ## How to Create a Skin

 Let's say you want to create a new skin called. `sunshine`.
-Simply follow these steps,
+Simply, follow these steps,

 - Create a new skin addon (requires [Builder extension](github.com/websemantics/builder-extension)),